Write On!

 Mini Lesson Two; The subject is what or who the sentence is about.
-It is the subject or the noun.
-A noun is a person, place or thing.
+The subject is the noun.
+A noun is a person, place or object.

 Mini Lesson Three; A sentence needs a subject and a predicate.
 The predicate tells the reader what the subject is doing.